Joe Biden Says ‘We Choose Truth Over Facts’ In Yet Another Slip Of Tongue

 “We choose truth over facts,” the presidential candidate added, prompting the crowd to cheer.

 This is not the first gaffe Biden has made on the campaign trail.
-Most recently, as Mediaite reported, while addressing the two mass shootings in El Paso, Texas and Dayton, Ohio, Biden fumbled his words and mixed up the locations, mourning the tragic events in “Houston” and “Michigan.”
+Most recently, as Mediaite reported, while addressing the two mass shootings in El Paso, Texas, and Dayton, Ohio, Biden fumbled his words and mixed up the locations, mourning the tragic events in “Houston” and “Michigan.”

 In an earlier gaffe, the former vice president closed his Democratic presidential debate performance by urging his supporters to “go to Joe 30330.”

 As CNN reported, other candidates on the stage told viewers to visit their campaign websites and sign up to volunteer, and Biden appeared to want to do the same.
-But, instead of directing supporters to his website, the 76-year-old appeared to have wanted to instruct them to sent a text containing the word “JOE” to 30330, only to misspeak.
+But, instead of directing supporters to his website, the 76-year-old appeared to have wanted to instruct them to send a text containing the word “JOE” to 30330, only to misspeak.

 During the same debate, as Fox News reported, Biden referred to fellow presidential Cory Booker as “president.”
 This prompted criticism from radio personality Charlamagne tha God, who opined that Biden seems to think that “all black politicians look alike.”